FreeCAD/FreeCAD-documentation/wiki/Source_code_management.md

 git rebase -i 6394da
 ```

+(TIP: If you know how many commits you want to edit, you can use `git rebase -i HEAD~n` to work on the last `n` commits)

 The command line editor, like `nano` or `vim`, will open to show you the commits again, now with the older commit on top.
 Before each commit, the word `pick` will be shown.
 Delete the word `pick`, and write the word `squash` or just the letter `s` instead, with the exception of the first entry; this commit is the oldest one, so all future commits will be squashed into it.